 Probably the easiest entry point for insects is through your ductwork.
 Loose seals and cracks give bugs the opportunity they need to enter and infest your HVAC system.

 Sealing your ducts is relatively easy and affordable.
 You’ll need to purchase foil tape for smaller cracks, and sealant for large holes.
 While there are guides for maintaining your ductwork, if you don’t feel comfortable taking this on, or your ductwork isn’t easily accessible don’t hesitate to contact an HVAC professional to have ducts cleaned and sealed.

-The best solution to keep pest and creepy crawlies out of your heating and air system (along with the rest of your home!) is to schedule regular pest control treatment and maintenance.
-Homeowners should opt for quarterly treatments to deal with different seasonal bugs, and monthly treatments if you have a history of serious infestations.
+The most effective way to keep pests out of your heating and air system (and your entire home) is to schedule regular pest control treatments and maintenance.
+Consider quarterly treatments to address seasonal pests and monthly treatments if you have a history of serious infestations.

 Protecting your HVAC system from pests is not only essential for its efficiency but also for the health and comfort of your home.
 By taking these preventive measures, you can ensure your HVAC system remains pest-free and continues to provide you with the comfort you rely on.